 - After that, you will get the perfect sequential date from the starting date for all the members.

-- In conclusion, our final dataset is complete where we calculated the expiration date with formulas in excel.
+- Our final dataset is complete where we calculated the expiration date with formulas in Excel.

 Things to Remember

 - After applying the formula sometimes it might happen you won’t get the date value.
 This happens if the cell is not formatted to date format.
 No worries!
-Press Ctrl+1 and then choose “Date” from the format cell window.
-Simple!
+Press Ctrl+1 and then choose Date from the format cell window.

-In this article, I have tried to cover all the steps with formulas to calculate expiration date in excel.
+In this article, I have tried to cover all the steps with formulas to calculate the expiration date in Excel.
 Take a tour of the practice workbook and download the file to practice by yourself.
 I hope you find it helpful.
 Please inform us in the comment section about your experience.
-We, the ExcelDemy team, are always responsive to your queries.
+Our team is always responsive to your queries.
 Stay tuned and keep learning.

-- Number of Months Between Two Dates in Excel: 5 Easy Ways to Find
+- How to Calculate Number of Months Between Two Dates in Excel

-- How to Add Dates in Excel Automatically (2 Simple Steps)
+- How to Find Number of Weeks Between Two Dates in Excel